Formally verified x86-64 decompilation

 Other use cases include binary analysis, binary porting (as an alternative to software emulation), and binary optimization, each of which can now be performed at the C level (e.g., using off-the-shelf C code analysis and optimization tools).

 Download FoxDec here.
 This will use Docker to build and run FoxDec.
-The README
+Section How to use contains further instructions.
+The GitHub page is here.

 ./binary/